 HIGH QUALITY DISCUS IS OUR SPECIALTY!
-We here at Exotic Discus not only have some of the best discus and prices around, we also have the largest selection of discus in the Chicago land and the Midwest.
-We can ship discus to anyone in the United States (We have cheaper shipping rate than most sellers!).
-Please contact us for more info.
-All discus in pictures are our discus.
+We here at Exotic Discus not only have some of the best discus and prices around, but we also have the largest selection of discus in the Chicago land and the Midwest.
+We can ship discus to anyone in the United States (We have a cheaper shipping rate than most sellers!).
+Please get in touch with us for more info.

 To see our current discus stock list and pictures, please click on below tab.

-We are located in Oak Forest, IL 60452.
-(South Chicago ) All visits are appointment only.
-Please call 815-557-3966 or email us at firstname.lastname@example.org if you have any questions or to schedule an appointment.
+located in Oak Forest, IL 60452.
+(South Chicago ) All visits are by appointment only.
+Please call 815-557-3966 or email us at firstname.lastname@example.org if you have any questions or if scheduling an appointment.

-1. You must be available to receive the fish when they are delivered.
+1. You must be available to receive the fish when delivered.

-2. You must notify us with the problem within one hour of receiving the shipment.
+2. You must notify us of the problem within one hour of receiving the shipment.
 (Phone call is the preferred method of contact in this situation).

-3. You must provide a picture or video of the deceased fish in the original, sealed bag(s).
-(We may also require you to take pictures of the deceased fish out of the bag(s)
+3. You must provide a picture or video of the deceased fish in the original, sealed bag.
+(We may also require you to take pictures of the deceased fish out of the bag.

 We reserve the right to postpone shipping in cases of extreme weather conditions!